|Motion Detector (MD series)

 Advanced Application Notes

-The motion detector is compatible with all GoPro HERO cameras, except the HERO3 Silver and the entry level grey HERO cameras.
+The motion detector (MD series) is compatible with all GoPro HERO cameras, except the HERO3 Silver and the entry level grey HERO cameras.
 The HERO4 solution requires the use of GoPro’s most recent firmware in addition to a firmware patch provided by CamDo, which will be emailed to you after you purchase your product.

 What is the difference between the PIR and X-Band Motion Sensor?